Bob Rivers facts for kids

 WIYY "98 Rock"

 In the spring of 1988, at Baltimore radio station "98 Rock" WIYY-FM, as a lead morning show personality between 1987 and 1989, Bob Rivers gained national attention for an 11-day, on-the-air marathon during a Baltimore Orioles losing streak.
 He vowed to remain on the air until the Orioles won a game.
 He kept his vow and became a local celebrity among Orioles fans for his pledge.
-During the marathon, he took naps only during songs and started to develop health complications from the lack of sleep.
+During the marathon, he only took naps during songs and started to develop health complications from the lack of sleep.

 During his time at 98 Rock, he and WIYY radio collaborated with Sheffield Recording Studios to continue his campaign of Twisted Tunes.